alebausa/IH-teaching-facing-lesson/lesson.md

 Iterate through an array with <code>for</code> and <code>forEach</code>

 - for loop (already performed)
-- forEach: it takes a callback function and the return value is undefined
+- forEach: it takes a callback function and its return value is undefined

 <details>
   <summary> Code example: for loop </summary>